Timing Gates - Picking The Right Timing System For Sprint Testing In 2026

 Some questions you might ask yourself:

-Many coaches have had success using the Swift Performance, Freelap, Brower, and Dashr, while I have not heard of any coaches using the SKLZ setup.
+Many coaches have had success using the Swift Performance, Freelap, OVR Sprint, Brower, and Dashr, while I have not heard of any coaches using the SKLZ setup.

 If you have a big budget and want the absolute best technology, the Swift Performance timing gates are the route to go.

-For my own uses, though, I prefer the Freelap for these reasons:
+For my own uses, in addition to my frequent use of OVR, I also regularly rely on the Freelap for these reasons:

-• It takes up little space when the cone is set on the ground.
+- It takes up little space when the transmitter is set on the ground.

-While I do prefer the Freelap, there are reasons to choose the Brower or Dashr instead.
+While I do prefer the Freelap and OVR Sprint, there are reasons to choose the Brower or Dashr instead.
 These reasons include the following:

-• The Brower and Dashr are better for timing large groups of athletes because no wearable chip is needed.
+- The Brower and Dashr are great for timing large groups of athletes because no wearable chip is needed.

-• Dashr has a very affordable single-gate package, costing less than $400.
+- Dashr Blue has a very affordable single-gate package, costing less than $400.

 Whichever route you go, having the ability to time athletes when they train gives you data that can be run through the analysis of your sport of choice to assess their performance needs.